mickfuzz/phd4/_posts/thesis_chapters/2023-6-4-Process-Design.md

 The template, resources and facilitation approach was based closely on the previous stages but adapted to use screenshots of the block code of the MakeCode Arcade tool.

+I also adapted and advanced resources with an aim that they could be used within secondary classrooms to support computing curriculum.

 Also adapted to move towards a curricula based delivery of the course.
+This is explored in a later section of this chapter.